 Can A Parent Be Denied Maintenance Under The Maintenance Of Parents Act In Singapore?

-What Is The Difference Between A Lump Sum Payment And A Monthly Allowance Under The Maintenance Of Parents Act?
+What’s The Difference Between A Lump Sum And Monthly Payment Under The MPA?

-Is It Possible For A Parent To Withdraw Their Claim Under The Maintenance Of Parents Act In Singapore?
+Can A Parent Withdraw Their Claim For Maintenance In Singapore?